estdenis-clt/-megr2157-portfolio/docs/assignments/A02/index.md

 **1.**

-Within my trust design, there were three types of beans being the ones intention, the ones of compression and the ones that were zero-force. of my beans used, these were the following.
+Within my trust design, there were three types of beans being the ones in tension, the ones in compression and the ones that were zero-force.
+Of my beams used, these were the following.

 Tension: DA, BE, ED
 Compression: BC, EA, CE
 Zero-force: CD

-The expected failure for tension members are typically fractures that are either gross section yielding or net section fractures.
-Both of these typically cause fractures and other detrimental failures. of the compression members, they are likely to have failed either by yielding or by buckling because as a beam is compressed those are the two options but the outcome is dictated by the slenderness of the beam itself.
-For the 0 Force member, there is no fail risk because it simply has no Force to cause it to fail; however , the only way it could fail is if there was another Force being applied from something else such as wind shear or for some reason the supports shift around.
+The expected failure for tension members are typically fractures that are either yielding or fractures.
+Both of these typically cause detrimental failures.
+Of the compression members, they are likely to have failed either by yielding or by buckling because as a beam is compressed they have a tendency to fail eventually and the way it fails is dictated by the slenderness of the beam itself.
+For the zero-force member, there is no fail risk because it simply has no Force to cause it to fail.
+However , the only way it could fail is if there was another force being applied from something else such as wind shear or for some reason the supports shift around.

 **2.**

-The material used for the stress is a 500 Grade B structural steel which is ductile in nature.
+The material used for the stress is A500 Grade B structural steel which is a low ductile material in nature.
 This is because it is a standard formed cold carbon steel.

 **3.**

 <img width="487" height="157" alt="image" src="https://github.com/user-attachments/assets/71781764-8718-4d4a-93ad-eb956e5f88f5" />

-According to the formulas, the members in which experience lower Force typically have lower stress and the safety margin is far higher than what's required.
+According to the formulas, the members in which experience lower force typically have lower stress and the safety margin is far higher than what's required.
 The force however on the higher Force members is at a lower level of safety factor well within the necessary amount but it goes to show that the members CE and ED are the most critical members of the beam in that way.

 **4.**